Skip to content

 How Veolia Water Technologies can help

-We have vast specialist expertise and experience in industrial water treatment chemicals, and in particular the control of Legionella.
-We are an accredited member of the Legionella Control Association and our extensive experience working with distilleries on all areas of water treatment means we understand the importance of getting this right.
+We have vast specialist expertise and experience in industrial water treatment chemicals, and in particular, control of Legionella.
+We are an accredited member of the Legionella Control Association, and our extensive experience working with distilleries in all areas of water treatment means we understand the importance of getting this right.

-To find out more about the products, support and services we can offer, contact a member of our team.
+To find out more about the products, support and services we can offer, see here.

 Robert Denny